reflow-project/website/index.md

 #### Consortium members involved

-Integrating civic input and smart solutions into the management and design of public buildings
+Integrating civic input and smart solutions into the management and design of public buildings.

 #### Food Market 2.0